SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

    Swift enables you to set sub-properties of properties directly.
    In the last example above,
-   the ``width`` property of the ``resolution`` property of ``someVideoMode`` is set directly, without needing to set the entire ``resolution`` property to a new value.
+   the ``width`` property of the ``resolution`` property of ``someVideoMode`` is set directly, without your needing to set the entire ``resolution`` property to a new value.

 .. _ClassesAndStructures_MemberwiseInitializersForStructureTypes: